SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 Compared to strategic domain-driven design, tactical design is much more hands-on and closer to the actual code.
 It deals with classes and modules rather than abstract wholes.

 One of the most important concepts in tactical DDD is the value object.
 A value object is an object whose value is of importance.
-This means that two value objects with the exact same value can be considered the same value object and are thus interchangeable.
-For this reason, value objects should always be made immutable.
+This means that two value objects with the same value might be deemed the same and hence interchangeable.
+As a result, value objects should always be immutable.

 Value objects are not only containers of data - they can also contain business logic.
 The fact that the value objects are also immutable makes the business operations both thread-safe and side-effect free.